Paulitician-of-USC/Baby-Pukeko-Data-Logger/README.md

 - 10mmx12mm size (Yes, that is smaller than a Micro SD Card)
 - Minimum component size: 0402.

-I hand-assembled this in my meth lab of a workstation.
-And Surprisingly, it works!
+I hand-assembled this.
+Surprisingly, it works*!

+*TBD in Software

 # **Hardware:**

 <img src ="https://github.com/user-attachments/assets/5568417a-6d13-449f-b356-c32e133da979" width="420" height ="480" />

 Please look at the .pdf document for a better in-depth description of my ideas.
-But ya, it's very simple.
+But, it's very simple.
 It is powered by USB input or a 1s battery, but not both simultaneously.

 # **Software:**